JigarChandra1/Swoop/README.md

 Notes:
 - The server is the source of truth for the game snapshot, but rule enforcement is intentionally minimal for now.
 - Version is bumped for state updates and for seat/name changes when players join.
+- Storage: by default the server keeps room state in memory; when available it persists to a store (see below).

 ### Frontend helper (optional)